shaunlebron/flexfov-sm64/README.md

 ## Projection Method

-_My apologies for the description below, they are concise notes to myself that I will try to unpack at a later time._
+_**TLDR**: My apologies for the cryptic descriptions below, they are concise notes to myself that I will try to unpack later.
+The basic idea is that we transition between Panini and Stereographic projection based on camera’s pitch angle, then we create a smooth transition to Mercator for larger FOVs using a mobius projection._

 We choose the best default projection based on your desired FOV, and let you scale the center region if you want.
 We do this as fluidly as possible using